 2. Creates a Feeling of Job Ownership

-Psychologists say that highly engaged employees often identify with the job, treating it as their ‘extended self.’
+Psychologists say that high employee engagement often identify with the job, treating it as their ‘extended self.’

 But on the dark side, these employees may get too possessive with their jobs.